 Utilisation of data from Kanta Services

-Over the past six years, the number of patient data searches in the Kanta Services has increased tenfold.
-On average, health care professionals use Kanta Services to retrieve patient data from another organisation 5,8 million times a month.
-They carried out 10 million searches of their organisation’s own register per month.
+The mobility of data between organisations has increased more than 18-fold in 10 years.
+The number of searches for patient data in the Kanta Services has increased by 30% during the year.
+On average, health care professionals use Kanta Services to retrieve patient data from another organisation 8 million times a month.
+They carried out 12 million searches of their organisation’s own register per month and retrieve prescriptions an average of 11 million times per month.

 Purpose of searches